ibm-cloud-docs/BlockStorage/duplicate-volume.md

 {: #cloneinCLI}
 {: cli}

+The commands that are described in the article are part of the SLCLI.
+For more information about how to install and use the SLCLI, see [Python API Client](https://softlayer-python.readthedocs.io/en/latest/cli/){: external}.
+{: tip}

-You can use the following command in the SLCLI to create a duplicate {{site.data.keyword.blockstorageshort}} volume.
+You can use the following command in the SLCLI to create an independent duplicate {{site.data.keyword.blockstorageshort}} volume.

 ```python
 # slcli block volume-duplicate --help